quii/learn-go-with-tests/json.md

 ```

 - `PlayerServer` now needs to store a router.
-- We have moved the routing creation out of `ServeHTTP` and into our `NewPlayerServer` so this only has to be done once, not per request
+- We have moved the routing creation out of `ServeHTTP` and into our `NewPlayerServer` so this only has to be done once, not per request.
 - You will need to update all the test and production code where we used to do `PlayerServer{&store}` with `NewPlayerServer(&store)`.

 ### One final refactor